pyinstaller/pyinstaller/doc/source/Manual.rst

 ``*args``
     This is a list of tuples.
-The first element of the tuple is an object analysis, the second one is the script name without extension and the third one is the final path given to ``EXE`` and ``COLLECT``.
+The first element of the tuple is an analysis object, the second one is the script name without extension and the third one is the final path given to ``EXE`` and ``COLLECT``.